|Working Interest||90% (10% EDHIPSA - Provincial Oil Company)|

 - Gas production facilities installed and gas production commenced.

 The result is that the field has been reactivated, with both oil and gas production being brought on line by President in the second half of 2019.
 To date, the work has been completed to reactivate 6 wells, which are now all being connected to bring onto production fully.
 The production of light sweet crude is trucked to the Puesto Flores field where it is blended with the production from Puesto Flores and shipped via a 16 km pipeline to a neighbouring field for processing.
 The gas that is being produced is being sold to market through our own pipelines with some also being consumed in the field for power generation.
+Additionally, as of April 2020, two new generators have been installed and put to work in Estancia Vieja.

 |First Discovery Well||1989|